stcarrez/swagger-ada/README.md

 make HTTP requests and support the [OpenAPI Spec](https://gitlab.com/OAI/OpenAPI-Specification). specific operations or types.

+## Version 0.7.0   - Under development
+  - Add support for OpenAPI Number and array of Number
+  - Add support for Bearer API Key authorization

 ## Version 0.6.0   - Aug 2022
   - Rename Swagger package into OpenAPI and provide a Swagger package for compatibility
   - Update the openapi generator to version 6.0.0